Global Hotkey for Voice Input

 1. Speak your content naturally while continuing to look at your screen.

-3. AICHE processes for 2-3 seconds, applies Message Ready formatting if enabled, and inserts the text at your cursor.
+3. AICHE processes for 2-3 seconds, applies AI cleanup if enabled, and inserts the text at your cursor.

 4. Continue working immediately or press the hotkey again for another dictation.